 Though connected to the Lussi trails by doubletrack, the town-owned, machine-built runs of the Craig Wood network would seem a world away.
 We stop to watch local meat-hucker Alex Goff plummet off the 50/50, an optional rock-drop line on the Back Nine trail.
 He freight-trains past the landing on his first attempt, but emerges from the foliage grinning and hikes back up.

-Goff is part of a younger generation pushing for more progressive trail design in the style of Squamish, British Columbia’s famed 19th Hole Trail, a departure from the ruggedness of Flume, Lussi or even Hardy.
+Goff is part of a younger generation pushing for more progressive trail design in the style of 19th Hole, which is a departure from the ruggedness of Flume, Lussi or even Hardy.
 Each corner holds a deftly shaped berm that begs to be railed at full tilt, and flow comes effortlessly as the trail splits balsam, beech and sugar maple that swirl past like emerald castles, still glowing kinetically from rain.
 We howl through the forest as our speed is rewarded with natural root kickers.

 Later that afternoon, a blur of spinning pedals beelines toward us up the grass ski slope of Saranac Lake's Mount Pisgah.
 Adrian Hayden is fresh off a win in the Amateur U17 class in an Enduro East EWS qualifier, and rides with the sort of energy that only a U17 would in near-100-degree weather.